BALPA wants to see a thriving future for the aviation sector in the UK, one that provides jobs for our members and mobility for our population.

 Our key recommendations to UK Government are:

-• Make very substantial investment, early, to ensure the UK is at the forefront of technological change in aircraft design, power plant design, SAF technology and renewable energy generation
+- Make additional substantial investments to ensure the UK is at the forefront of technological change in aircraft design, power plant design, SAF technology and renewable energy generation.
+The 10% mandate for Sustainable Aviation Fuels by 2030 is a welcome initial step, but does not go far enough and must be increased.

 BALPA’s response to the Jet Zero Strategy can be found here.